-The net property tax decrease of \$407,205 resulted from no increment tax revenue from Alturas as a result of closing the Alturas Technology Park District, and \$311 increase to Legacy's increment revenue.
-Total interest income decreased by \$1,122 for fiscal year 2016.
-The decrease in interest income reflects changes in the market value of investment bonds held by the Agency and interest rates, which continued to be flat during fiscal year 2016.
+The increase in interest income reflects changes in the market value of investment bonds held by the Agency, and fluctuations in the interest rates effective during the fiscal year.
+The decrease in project administration expense is due to the termination related expenditures for the closure of the Alturas Technology Park District occurring in fiscal year 2016; no such terminations occurred in fiscal year 2017.
 The Agency implements all Governmental Accounting Standards Board (GASB) pronouncements so that we are in compliance with the accounting standards for governments.
-Additional information comparing the Agency's budgeted to actual expenditures can be found in the statement of revenues, expenditures, and changes in fund balances on pages 22-24.
+Additional information comparing the Agency's budgeted to actual expenditures can be found in the statement of revenues, expenditures, and changes in fund balances on pages 21, 23, and 24.